MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/lingering-objects-remain-dc-gc-back.md

 9. Select **Options**.
 In the **Search Options** dialog box, move to the end of the **Attributes** control.
 10. Append **objectGUID;** to the list.
 Select **OK**.
 11. Select **Run** to run the query.
 12. View the results.
-You must identify which of the displayed objects should be removed from the global catalog.
+You must identify which of the displayed objects should be removed from the global catalog server.
 One indication that you have found a problematic object is that the object doesn't exist on a read/write copy of the naming context.
 13. Rephrase the query and run it again if required.
 14. If you have identified the lingering object, note its distinguished name and **objectGUID**.